unoti/raytrace-cpp/README.md

 	* This [C++ Style Guide](https://lefticus.gitbooks.io/cpp-best-practices/content/03-Style.html) seems to agree with me.
 	* [Google's C++ Style Guide](https://google.github.io/styleguide/cppguide.html#General_Naming_Rules) also suggests proper case for class names.
 * **Style guides.** The above style guide suggests `m_` prefixes for member variables.
 I can get down with that, although I don't like the `t_` prefix they recommend.
 I need to read more code and review some different industry leader style guides and figure out what style I want to use.
 It seems like there is a great deal of variety in styles used, and I don't see the same level of consensus in C++ style practice as compared with other languages I'm familiar with.
 The Google style guide suggests a *trailing* underscore for member variables.
+	* How do we feel about writing code in header files, as was done in sphere.h?
+	* Decide if you want to use same line or new line braces
+	* Do we want `public:` and `private:` to be at zero indent?
+	* I feel like the code is over-using `auto` and it inhibits readability in some places.

 ## Resources